 These circumstances, along with the influence of the court and assault on family member attorney, will dictate if a victim can drop charges in a case of assault on family member.

-The Alleged Act
+The Circumstances of the Alleged Act

 The factual circumstances surrounded the alleged act weight heavily on the case.
 A prosecutor will be less likely to entertain dropping the domestic violence charges if the act was severe.
 For example, if there are weapons involved, it will be difficult for the alleged victim to drop the charges.
 Guns and knives are not the only weapons used in an assault on family member case.
 Kitchen utensils, books, glassware, clothing accessories and garage materials all have a history of use in assault, and each can be considered a weapon if they are used to cause or threaten harm.